Job Prospects... At a glance

 Job prospects for optometrists are good, because an ageing population means that more people will need visual aids.
 Employment is projected to grow, but this is still a relatively small occupation and finding work can be hard in some locations.
 Study fees are very high, but so too is an optometrist’s income.

-Optometrists examine people’s eyesight and check for eye diseases.
-If needed, they prescribe visual aids, other treatments, or refer the patient to an ophthalmologist (eye doctor).
+Optometrists examine people’s eyes, check for eye diseases and assess vision.
+If needed, they prescribe visual aids, other treatments including prescription medicines, or refer the patient to an ophthalmologist (eye doctor).

 A Bachelor of Optometry is needed to become an optometrist.
 This qualification usually takes five years to complete full-time.